-- Additional ground rules for majority rule: - 1.
+- o Additional ground rules for majority rule: - 1.
 We will list all possible options. - 2.
 Members will then rank their first choice, second choice, and one choice that they find unacceptable. - 3.
-The decision will be made on the basis of which option gets the most points. - Allow members to brainstorm a list of possible choices and write them on flip chart or board. - Allow members to discuss / ask questions about each others' proposals.
+The decision will be made on the basis which option gets the most points.

+Allow members to brainstorm list of possible choices, write on flip chart or board

+Allow members to discuss / ask questions about each others proposals

+Members will vote on their first preference, second preference, and any option they think is unacceptable.

-- Give 2 points for every first preference and one point for every second preference. - You can either take the top option, or have a "run-off" between the top 2-3 options. - Fun off: List the top two or three options.
-If someone found a top option unacceptable, give them a chance to express their reasons - Group can then decide among narrow options using majority or consensus.
+Give 2 points for every first preference, one point for every second preference.

+You can either take the top option, or have a "run-off" between the top 2-3 options.

+Fun off: List top two or three options.
+If someone found a top option unacceptable, give them a chance to express their reasons

-Reflection:
+Group can then decide among narrow options using majority or consensus.

+EVALUATION: